Heidi Quante and her colleagues visited the Florida Everglades and the Miccosukee Indian Reservation today.

 How fitting that the name of his company is inspired by one of the first places in South Florida to be designated for protection, and is also intimately linked with early struggles for Women's Rights: PARADISE KEY.

 Otter Clan Producer from the Miccosukee Tribe.
-Two-Spirit Activist working thru the Arts.
+Two-Spirit Environmentalist working thru the Arts.